-- the success of the project in recruiting and enrolling individuals from marginalized communities; - the long-term positive economic or other benefits of ensuring that all individuals with workforce needs, particularly those who have been historically-marginalized or underserved, have access to effective workforce programs; or - the success of efforts to design or redesign programs or services to include a primary focus on equitable enrollment, participation, and outcomes in the communities that the grant expects to serve.
+- Address those results that demonstrate the success of the project in recruiting and enrolling individuals from marginalized communities.
+(4 points) - Describe the success of efforts to design or redesign programs or services to include a primary focus on equitable enrollment, participation, and outcomes in the communities that the grant expects to serve.
+(4 points) - Describe any other results (outcomes and outputs, as described in the Expected Results Requirements section above) that address Focus Area 2: Prioritizing Equity.
+(2 points)

-Core Principle 3: Driving and Sustaining Economic Transformation (up to 8 points)
+Focus Area 3: Sustaining Impact (up to 10 points)